-Hu et al. [2008] introduce Session Java (SJ), which allows distributed session-based communication in the Java programming language, making use of the Polyglot framework [Nystrom et al. 2003] to statically check session types.
+Hu et al. [2008] introduce Session Java (SJ), which allows distributed session-based communication in the Java programming language.
 Hu et al. are the first to present the challenges of distributed delegation along with distributed algorithms which address those challenges.
 We adapt their algorithms to web applications.
-SJ restricts communication to a fixed set of simple types; Links allows arbitrary values to be sent.
-SJ provides statically scoped exception handling, propagating exceptions to ensure liveness (but this feature is not formalised).
+SJ provides statically scoped exception handling, propagating exceptions to ensure liveness, but this feature is not formalised.

-Scalas and Yoshida [2016] introduce lchannels, a lightweight implementation of session types in Scala.
-To maximise applicability of their approach and not require any modifications to Scala, their approach makes use of affine types, with duplicate outputs detected at runtime.
-By virtue of the translation into the linear π -calculus introduced by Kobayashi [2003] and later expanded on by Dardha et al. [2017], lchannels is particularly amenable to distribution.
-Scalas et al. [2017] build upon this approach to translate a multiparty session calculus into the linear π -calculus to provide the first distributed implementation of multiparty session types to support delegation.
+Scalas and Yoshida [2016] introduce lchannels, a library implementation of session types in Scala; their approach detects duplicate endpoint use at runtime.
+By virtue of the translation into the linear π -calculus introduced by Kobayashi [2002] and later expanded on by Dardha et al. [2017], lchannels is particularly amenable to distribution.
+Scalas et al. [2017] build upon this approach to translate a multiparty session calculus into the linear π -calculus, providing the first distributed implementation of multiparty session types to support delegation.